shylux/WindowHockey/README.md

 #### The game doesn't start!
 Ping the other machine! **Make sure both machines are in the same network.**

+If you checked and all is good your network might not support udp broadcast.
+In this case connect manually by providing the ```-host``` parameter.

 #### There is an error with **JVM_Bind**...
 WindowHockey uses port ```8228``` by default.
 This error message means that there is already something running on this port